TART-MSU/HyperQB/Readme.md

 ## HOW TO USE
-We have our source code all compiled as executable files.

 To run HyperQube, execute ```hyperqube.sh``` with one of the following two scenarios:

    1. BMC with single model:<br/>